Sjeiti/ronvalstarnl/src/data/markdown/post_using-wordpress-media-library-in-a-plugin.md

   slug: using-wordpress-media-library-in-a-plugin
   type: post
   excerpt: <p>I just spent a couple of hours trying to figure this one out.
 Here&#8217;s how to use the WordPress media library in a plugin or custom post type&#8230; the right way.</p>
-  categories: code, Javascript, backend, Wordpress
+  categories: code, JavaScript, backend, Wordpress
   tags: hack, plugin, Wordpress
   metaKeyword: media library
   metaTitle: Using Wordpress media library in a plugin